Dylan-Prins/Blog/content/posts/cost-allocation.md

 ![distribute costs](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/distribute.png)

-This function is only available in the portal.
-If you're looking to use the API to configure Cost allocation, you'll need to do the calculations yourself.
-But don't worry, I've got you covered.
-I've written a handy PowerShell function that does this for you.
+Currently, there's no API available to distribute costs proportionally, so you'll need to configure this through the portal.
+If you're planning to use the API for cost allocation, you'll have to perform the calculations yourself.
+However, if you're looking to distribute costs evenly, I've got you covered.
+I've written a handy PowerShell function to help with this.

 ```powershell
 function New-TargetResources {